-You can find some efficient features in Windows 10, particularly regarding system recovery.
+You can find some efficient features in Windows 10, particularly in terms of system recovery.
 The tools for recovery are easy to use.
-In spite of this, there may be occasions when you have to intervene manually to enable restoration of the system.
+Despite this, there may be occasions when you have to intervene to enable restoration of the system manually.

-An installation gone wrong or some features may freeze up leading to the system not working anymore.
-In addition to the backup you have done, System Restore feature of Windows 10 allows you to retrieve all system changes easily without damaging files.
-The feature helps to rewind the system to a point before the damage to undo all changes that cause the problems.
+An installation went wrong or some features may freeze up leading to Windows not working as intended anymore.
+In addition to the backup you have done, the System Restore feature of Windows 10 allows you to retrieve all system changes easily without damaging files.

-System Restore feature is used to identify system changes in drivers, applications, registry, system settings and files and saving the working state of the system as a restore point.
+The System Restore feature is used to identify system changes (drivers, applications, registry, system settings, and files.)
+It saves the working state of the system as a restore point.

-If your device faces any issues due to misconfiguration and other faults, you can apply System Restore feature for fixing the problem that affects the performance of your PC or stops your PC from responding.
+If your device faces any issues due to misconfiguration and other faults, you can apply the System Restore feature to fix the issue that affects the performance of your PC or stops your PC from responding.

 Why System Restore is Disabled in Windows 10